yeshimonipede/Iowa_LiquorSales_Education/README.md

 Tableau link: <https://public.tableau.com/app/profile/mingdong.yang/viz/Liquorsalesandeducationanalysis/Dashboard1?publish=yes>

+Through the Tableau dashboard, Tanqueray Gin has the highest total sale and retail price, as seen by the bar chart of total sale and retail price.
+The top three in each county's bar chart of total sales are Johnson, Linn, and Scott; this is also the exact same order as in each county's bar chart of educational success.
+We can conclude that counties with higher overall liquor sales also typically have higher educational achievement.
+The top counties with bachelor's degrees or above also likely to have high school graduates or above, as seen by the education performance bar chart.
+This finding is consistent with our correlation research performed in R studio earlier.
+A positive correlation has also been observed in a time series plot between the number of sales and bachelor's degree holders; that is, the trend of sales volume is increasing as the number of bachelor's degree holders increases.

 ## Other Exploratory Analyses

 There were a couple of exploratory analyses conducted on the data that we cannot include in our policy recommendation with full confidence but we believe may still be valuable to the policy maker.